 Depending on their size and exercise levels, domestic dogs need up to 1,700 calories a day.
 Not sled dogs.
 These incomparable beasts eat a specific diet during sledding season.
 The bulk of their intake comes from raw meat, with mushers sometimes adding lard or fat in the colder months.

 During the off-season, sled dogs need just 800-1200 calories a day, generally living off kibble.
 However, during runs, mushers need to have an adequate supply of food and water, keeping the dogs well-fed and hydrated to help them to run quickly and smoothly.

-Get up-close and personal with the beautiful animals, learning about their work and even get a chance to feed them yourself on Scandi Classics’ summer husky safari.
+Get up-close and personal with the beautiful animals, learning about their work and even get a chance to feed them yourself on Scandi Travel’ summer husky safari.

 3. Balto, a sled dog, helped to save the people of Nome

 In January 1925, an outbreak of diphtheria affected masses of people in Nome, Alaska.
 The highly contagious disease damages the throat and lungs and can be deadly.
 The only hope to save the villagers was a serum that was almost 700 miles away in Anchorage.

 At the time, blizzards meant that no pilots could fly the antidote over to Nome.
 So, musher Gunnar Kaasen and his sled dog team, led by Balto, formed part of the sledding team that travelled the treacherous journey to deliver the serum.

 Despite not being an experienced sled dog and not being viewed as a good leader, Balto pushed ahead through gale-force winds, almost zero visibility and the roaring blizzard.
 The serum was successfully delivered, saving the people of Nome.